shanecoen/code-institute-portfolio-2/README.md

 ### Code Validation:

-* The code from this website has been validated using the [W3C HTML Validator](https://validator.w3.org/) to ensure that it complies with the standards set by the W3 Consortium.
+* The HTML code from this website has been validated using the [W3C HTML Validator](https://validator.w3.org/) to ensure that it complies with the standards set by the W3 Consortium.
 * All three pages (index.html, quiz.html and final.html) have been tested and all have come back 100% clear of errors.
 Quiz.html and final.html shows a warning regarding an empty heading but this is left empty to allow the JavaScript code to run correctly on both pages.
 * The CSS code has been validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to ensure that its complies with all relevant standards and it has come back 100% clear of all errors and warnings.
 * The JavaScript code has been validated using [JSHint](https://jshint.com/) and has come back clear of errors but some warnings are present.